afifnz/foreign-exchange/README.md

 |  3 |     1    |  14164.4  | 07/17/18  |
 +----+----------+-----------+-----------+
 ```
+The `Rate` table is used to store daily rate of foreign exchange.
 field `exchange` is `FOREIGN KEY` to table `Exchange`

 # Running the environment